-Polish-style Potato Pancakes are crunchy on the outside (especially around the edges!) and soft on the inside.
-On top, they’re garnished with a variety of toppings.
+Placki Ziemniaczane (pron.: ‘plat-ski zyem-nya-chaneh’) are a Polish-style Potato Pancakes.
+They’re delightfully crunchy on the outside (especially around the edges!) and soft on the inside.

 For the full list of ingredients & detailed instructions, please see the recipe card at the end of this post.
 But before you scroll, there’s important stuff to know below.